GurenMashu/Markov-model/README.md

-The average recall is 100.00%
+The average recall is 100.00%.

-The average f1 score is 79.80%
+The average f1 score is 79.80%.

-The average precision is 66.42%
+The average precision is 66.42%.

-The recall value of 100% indicates the model is very capable at capturing true positives however the lower value of precision indicates 33.58% of all positives are falsely matched
+The recall value of 100% indicates the model is very capable at capturing true positives, however the lower value of precision indicates 33.58% of all positives are falsely matched.

-The model clearly needs improvement specifically in terms of reducing false positives, which can potentially be rectified by improving the training data as the false positives might be arising due to ambiguous text where both authors are equally likely
+The model clearly needs improvement specifically in terms of reducing false positives, which can potentially be rectified by improving the training data as the false positives might be arising due to ambiguous text where both authors are equally likely.

-This was just a learning experience, and the model, as is evident didnt fare too well in terms of accuracy compared to even the most rudimentary modern NLP algorithms
+This was just a learning experience, and the model, as is evident, did'nt fare too well in terms of precision compared to most modern algorithms for classifying text.